johnwhite20/johnwhite20.github.io/_posts/2024-03-06-initial-quote.md

 >[Initial Quotation dated 6th March 2024](https://johnwhite20.github.io/assets/img/initial-quote.png)
 >

 As you will see from the quotation that was attached and my updated spreadsheet (both available from the link in the top right) this increases the original costs significantly.
-Infact the costs more than double but the work should give us a better repaired track with far greater lifespan than any quick and cheap repair we could do.
+In fact the costs more than double but the work should give us a better repaired track with far greater lifespan than any quick and cheap repair that we could do.

-I feel that the track is simply too far gone for any quick repair so my vote is that we go ahead with the project and that I place an order with Glenquicken to carry out the work as soon as possible.
+I feel that the track is simply too far gone so my vote is that we go ahead with the project and that I place an order with Glenquicken to carry out the work as soon as possible.
 This project requires us all to agree before going ahead so I am keen to hear your views on this matter and whether you also wish to proceed.
 Please feel free to email me using John@nabbers.org or phone me on 07795 102704.